ethhub-io/ethhub/docs/ethereum-roadmap/istanbul.md

 # Istanbul

 ## Description
 Istanbul is the name given to the next Ethereum upgrade.
-The proposed timeline for Istanbul is as follows:

 ## Timeline
 * 5/17/19 - Hard deadline to accept EIPs